When people talk about reputation, they usually mean optics.

 In simple situations, decisions are relatively easy.
 Rules are clear.
 Incentives align.
 Outcomes are more obvious.
 Little judgment is needed beyond execution.

-But when conditions are messy — when information is incomplete, timing is bad, or interests conflict — people start paying closer attention.
-Not just to what you decide, but to how you decide.
+But when conditions are messy — when information is incomplete, timing is bad, or interests conflict — people start paying closer attention not just to what you decide, but to how you decide.

-They also notice whether you treat the people affected as abstractions or as humans with legitimate stakes.
-Whether you speak about them or to them.
+They also notice whether you treat the people affected as abstractions or as humans with legitimate stakes, whether you speak about them or to them.

 It allows people to stay engaged even when they disagree.
 It creates space for course correction without humiliation.
 It makes accountability feel constructive rather than punitive.